Workday vs. UKG vs. Ceridian vs. ADP: HR Software Comparison

 With everything else going on in your day, you frequently don't have the chance to learn what each of these solutions can offer, and how they differ.

-To save you the time of researching, demoing, and being sold to, we wanted to quickly compare four of the most prominent platforms in the Mid-Enterprise Segment: Workday, UKG, Ceridian, and ADP.
+To save you the time of researching, demoing, and being sold to, we wanted to quickly compare four of the most prominent platforms in the Mid-Enterprise Segment: Workday, UKG Pro, Ceridian Dayforce, and ADP Workforce Now.

 Workday